thufschmitt/tix-papers/contributions.md

 mind, far from that.
-The choice of the language dictated the adoption of the five characteristics above: gradual typing was the solution we chose to inject the flexibility needed to accept already existing code that would not fit any static typing dicipline; occurrence typing was needed to account for commong usage patterns in which programmer give distinct piece of codes according to dynamic type-checks of some expressions; set-theoretic types were chosen because they provide both intersection types (we need them to precisely type overloaded functions, that is, which typically appear when occurrenc typing is done on a parameter of a function) and union types (we need them to give maximum flexibility for occurrence typing, which can btypied by calculating the least upper bound of the different alternatives);
+The choice of the language dictated the adoption of the five characteristics above: gradual typing was the solution we chose to inject the flexibility needed to accept already existing code that would not fit standard static typing discipline; occurrence typing was needed to account for common usage patterns in which programmers use distinct piece of codes according to dynamic type-checks of some expressions; set-theoretic types were chosen because they provide both intersection types (we need them to precisely type overloaded functions which, typically, appear when occurrence typing is performed on a parameter of a function) and union types (we need them to give maximum flexibility for occurrence typing, which can typed by calculating the least upper bound of the different alternatives);
 bidirectional typing was adopted to allow the programmer to specify overloaded types for function via a simple explicit annotation,